 - 3%, including wastewater, is recovered as waste-to-energy

-“We have used the certification to publicise our efforts to reduce and value the waste generated through our operations, highlighting the certification in presentations to universities, suppliers, customers, local government, private companies and NGOs,” says Sánchez.
+“We have used the verification to publicise our efforts to reduce and value the waste generated through our operations, highlighting the verification in presentations to universities, suppliers, customers, local government, private companies and NGOs,” says Sánchez.
 “Feedback has been positive from recycling customers, local government and waste management companies who were previously unaware of the work we do on integral waste management.

 “We worked hard to achieve the Carbon Trust Standard for Zero Waste to Landfill because of the rigorous assessment and the strict requirements that the verification implies.
 This accomplishment differentiates FIFCO, and we are proud to say that our efforts on waste management are recognised and align with international best practices,” adds Sánchez.